pippim/pippim.github.io/programs/mserve.md

 ### Sample *Synchronize Location* Window
 {:.no_toc}

-Below is a sample screen where a location has been picked to synchronize:
+Below is a sample screen where the selected location is highlighted in green:

 {% include image.html src="/assets/img/mserve/mserve Synchronize Location.png"
    alt="mserve Synchronize Location.png"